Paper candidate: Canada

 An extreme version of a paper candidate is a "Name on Ballot", often referred to by the acronym "NoB".
 Many NoBs (Names on Ballot) will only place campaign signs, and some do not even campaign at all.
 In most cases, the only requirement is that the candidate show up at the returning officer's headquarters for a few moments to take an oath and pay the required nomination deposit.
 In a more extreme example, in Alberta, candidates do not need to show up to talk to a returning officer, as long as someone on behalf of the party drops off the required paperwork and funds.
-Many smaller parties, such as the Prince Edward Island New Democrats, will put up a majority of their candidates in any given election as NoBs.
+Many smaller parties, such as the Prince Edward Island New Democrats, will field most of their candidates in any given election as NoBs.
 The term is often worn as a badge of pride in one's loyalty to the party.
 PEI New Democrat, Dr. Bob Perry, who has been a NoB many times in the past, often calls himself "Dr. NoB" at election time.